morefigs/interval-timer/README.md

 `IntervalTimer` is an iterator object that returns `Interval` objects at regular time intervals.
 Code can then be executed upon each time interval, and the intervals will stay synchronised even when the code execution time is non-zero.

-`IntervalTimer` is a more precise replacement for a for loop that contains a wait.
+`IntervalTimer` is a more precise replacement for a loop that contains a wait.
 The following code:

 ```python
 from time import sleep